hyperledger/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 This step is CPU-bound.[^1]
 The two pipeline stages run on multiple threads.

-As displayed in the following screenshot, for a VM with 8 CPUs, the CPU load average is about 7.5 and sometimes exceeds 10 (a 100% load for the 8 CPUs is 8).
+As displayed in the following screenshot (for a VM with 8 CPUs) the CPU load average is about 7.5 and sometimes exceeds 10 (a 100% load for the 8 CPUs is 8).
-This means that there's more work to be done than what the CPUs can handle.
+This means there's more work to be done than what the CPUs can handle.

 ![System load metrics screenshot](../../../images/system-load.png)